ukb-dt/ethos-a/index.md

 The Übermensch stage in your schema wasn't about transcending humanity—it was about **incorporating uncertainty into striving**.
 The branches that know their bounds.
 The reaching that includes the statistical humility of "this far, not further—not right now."

 Kampala as origin point means the cycle can begin again, but you're not the same position in phase space.
-Same (x), different E(t|x).
+Same $x$, different $E(t\mid x$.
 Same soil, different tree.

 **Conscious of boundaries** = the gift madness gave you after it took its pound(s) of flesh.